-5.6 SEISMIC HAZARD
+6.5 SEISMIC HAZARD

 The southern African region is characterised by natural and mining-induced seismic activity.
-Data that was produced by Council for Geoscience placed the site within the zone where the minimum seismic event, with a 10% probability of being exceeded in a 50-year period, is 0.10g as illustrated in Figure 5-2.
-This basically suggests that the area is expected to have medium levels of seismic hazard.
-Most of these earthquakes will be mining induced.
+Data that was produced by Council for Geoscience placed the site within the zone where the minimum seismic event, with a 10% probability of being exceeded in a 50-year period, is 0.08g as illustrated in Figure 6-1.
+This basically suggests that the area is expected to have low levels of seismic hazard.